 The initial set of analyses of the DEC evaluation data examined differences in signs and symptoms of drug use across drug categories.
 In most cases, the general signs and symptoms were consistent with those listed in the DECP Matrix.
 It was clear, however, that the range of effects within a given drug category can be large and not all suspects in a given drug category displayed the same effects or the same degree of effects.
 For example, the DECP Matrix indicates that reaction to light is expected to be slow among those who have ingested depressants or stimulants, and normal among those who had used cannabis.
 Subjects positive for narcotic analgesics are expected to show little or no reaction to light.
 However, the data also indicate that about 23% of cannabis users showed slow reaction to light.
-Stimulant users were almost equally likely to show normal or slow reaction to light.
 At the very least, these findings serve to confirm the general effects of different categories of drugs as noted in the matrix, while at the same time illustrating the variability of drug effects.